 One morning, I woke up completely fed up.
 I had enough.
 I was severely unhappy with myself and how I had let myself go.
-Which isn’t a valid argument at all, because I had always let myself go.
+This isn’t a valid argument at all, because I had always let myself go.
 I never made the slightest effort to become better.
 I was never taught the importance of exercising, eating healthy, or forming healthy habits.
-On the contrary, as a child I was an emotional eater who hated Physical Education class, constantly hearing the words, “you’d be so much prettier if you lost weight”.
+On the contrary, as a child I was an emotional eater who hated Physical Education class, constantly hearing the words, “you would be so much prettier if you lost weight”.

-I know why.
 It wasn’t because of how “busy” my life was.
 It wasn’t because of my countless “excuses”.

-I went to Gym A for the very first time that same morning, and took an aerobics class.
+I went to Gym A for the very first time that same morning and took an aerobics class.
 I was the embarrassed student allllll the wayyyyy in the back corner, hiding behind the punching bags so nobody would see me.

 But let me tell you, I fell in love.

 I walked out of that class with the biggest smile on my face and came back every single day.
 Slowly but surely, months went by and I felt more and more confident in being in a group fitness class setting.
 My gym friends would cheer me on and push me toward the front row because they believed that I was very good at memorizing and executing the choreography.
 There were days when the instructor would have an emergency to attend to, leaving the gym students waiting around until the class and the gym manager would ask me to lead with music streaming from YouTube!
 We would laugh when an ad came on and then get right back into our workout.

 About six months after that first experience of walking into the gym and taking a class, I had lost about 50 pounds and my favorite instructor told me, “Stephanie, you’re really good.
 You need to get your license to teach.”

 So, I did.

 I attended a live instructor training and had my very first aerobics fitness license, the beginning of many, many more.